 To take good photos of the rings there are a few things I need to do!
 Pop on the macro lens, grab a suitable swatch of fabric, or your florals for background.
 Then also find a light-filled position and find a platform where the rings are at eye level less a few inches from my lens.
 I’ll try a number of creative compositions and take a few dozen shots before reviewing and finding one that’s cool and in focus.

-I wouldn’t cut short precious portrait time or family formals time to get these kinds of detail shots.
+I wouldn’t cut short precious portrait time or family formals time to get these kinds of detail shots because people are always more important.

 Keep in mind that the best laid plans sometimes don’t go quite as planned